mcbeet/beet/README.md

 # Beet

-> A python library and toolchain for programmatic Minecraft data packs and resource packs.
+> A python library and toolchain for composing Minecraft pack generators.

 ---